Reynard 02S: Team Jota

 Sam Hignett's Team Jota came out of the collapsed FIA Sportscar Championship looking for a new chassis for use in the Le Mans Series in 2004.
 Having raced against RN Motorsport's DBA4 03S, Hignett chose to purchase the new customer Zytek 04S.
 Also choosing to run the Le Mans Series, Jota would have mixed results.
 A best of a mere fifth was all the team was able to achieve over the full season, although this did earn them a tie for sixth in the championship.

 The team would return in 2005 with more success.
 The team would take second place at Monza before finishing out the season with points finishes in all remaining races, once again earning them sixth in the championship.
 The team would also make their debut at the 24 Hours of Le Mans with an alliance with Zytek Engineering.
 The car ran in 12th place towards the finish, but mechanical problems prevented the car from crossing the finishing line and thus leaving the car unclassified.

 Following the 2005 season, Team Jota would drop out of the Le Mans Series and sell their 04S to Creation Autosportif for conversion to a second CA06/H.

 Hitotsuyama Racing

 When Zytek began construction of their new hybrid 06S following the 2005 season, their former 04S chassis was offered for sale.
 Japanese squad Hitotsuyama Racing took the opportunity to purchase the chassis for use in the newly launched Japan Le Mans Challenge.
 The chassis would be upgraded with a 4000 cc Zytek ZB408 V8, leading to the car being renamed a Zytek 05S.

 Hitotsuyama would struggle in the JLMC during the 2006 season, failing to finish the first two rounds.
 However at the third and final round, Hitotsuyama would manage to finish in fourth place overall, although 23 laps behind the winning Courage-Mugen.

-Hitotsuyama Racing continues to run their 05S in the JLMC in 2007.
+Hitotsuyama Racing continued to run their 05S in the JLMC in 2007.